 Forever Living Brings Highly Anticipated Forever Marine Collagen to Market

 SCOTTSDALE, Ariz., Oct.
-5, 2021 /CNW/ -- Forever Living Products International LLC, the world's largest grower, manufacturer and seller of aloe vera products, introduced a new highly bioavailable collagen liquid dietary supplement on September 24, 2021.
+6, 2021 /PRNewswire/ -- Forever Living Products International LLC, the world's largest grower, manufacturer and seller of aloe vera products, introduced a new highly bioavailable collagen liquid dietary supplement on September 24, 2021.
 Forever Marine Collagen™ aligns with the company's mission to deliver the highest-quality health and beauty products that are responsibly sourced and ethically produced.

 Forever Marine Collagen is designed to improve skin hydration, texture and tone, as well as promote healthy bones, joints, hair and nails.
 Its advanced, concentrated formula is GMO-free and gluten-free and is comprised of key nutrients from a mixture of pure and essential antioxidants, vitamins, minerals and botanicals, including green tea, Goji berry extract, acerola and vitamins A, C, biotin and zinc.